Missing notification/invitation emails from Workable

 If the email isn't in your spam folder, your organization may be blocking it entirely.
-In that case, you will also need to get in touch with your IT colleagues and ask them to whitelist the email domains Workable is using.
+In that case, you will need to get in touch with your IT colleagues and ask them to add the email domains Workable is using to an allowlist.

 Candidates are not receiving your emails